President: Jennifer Kranzman

 Vice-President, Programs: Rhonda Anderson

-As Director of Grassroots Engagement for Texans for Greg Abbott and currently the Grassroots Coordinator for Texas Values, Rhonda demonstrates her commitment and passion for Keeping Texas RED.by working with State and National grassroots.
+As the former Director of Grassroots Engagement with Texans for Greg Abbott and currently the Grassroots Coordinator for Texas Values, Rhonda demonstrates her commitment and passion for Keeping Texas RED.by working with State and National grassroots.

 Rhonda joined the Abbott team in 2017 as a field organizer covering several East Texas Counties.
-Today, she builds teams of volunteers to help State Level Republican Candidates throughout Texas, while secondarily supporting Texas Federation of Republican Women across the State.
+Today, she builds teams of volunteers to help State Level Republican Candidates and Conservative values throughout Texas, while secondarily supporting Texas Federation of Republican Women across the State.

 Locally, Rhonda has been the Vice-President of programs for the Republican Women of Gregg County since 2016, was elected as Precinct 7 Chair for the Gregg County GOP, has been a state Delegate since 2014 and is also a Volunteer Deputy Registrar in multiple Counties.
 Rhonda strongly believes in growing the Republican voter base and being a Registrar provides the perfect scenario for daily expansion of the Republican party in Texas.

 She also served as the State Republican Executive Committee woman for Senate District One, and recently was appointed to serve as scholarship Chair for TFRW.
 She is fearless in promoting TFRW values, sharing ideas with other clubs and identify high quality speakers to support club growth.

 She is married and also a mom, Her Husband and son both share her passion for politics and are always happy to assist with the grassroots efforts locally.

 Prior to making a living in the ever-changing world of Politics, Rhonda worked as a customer service rep for a major airline and an entrepreneur as an artisan soap maker producing all-natural soaps and personal care items.